1980 United States Senate election in Illinois: Background

 Incumbent Democrat Adlai Stevenson III opted not to seek reelection to a third-term.
 This was the first open-race for this senate seat since 1938.

-Turnout

 Turnout in the primary elections was 35.36%, with a total of 2,026,814 votes cast.

 Turnout during the general election was 73.51%, with 4,579,933 votes cast.

 Democratic primary

 Alan J. Dixon overwhelmingly won the Democratic primary.